ibi-group/transit-performance/README.md

 ## Input Requirements

-The TRANSIT-performance system primarily uses GTFS schedule data and the GTFS-realtime vehicle positions and trip updates feed as data inputs.
+The TRANSIT-performance system primarily uses GTFS schedule data and the GTFS-realtime Vehicle Positions and Trip Updates feeds as data inputs.
 Configuration files are also used to set up benchmarks and thresholds against which to measure performance.
 Passenger weighted metrics also require an origin-destination matrix for headway-based services and passenger information for trips and stops for schedule-based services.

 ### GTFS
 GTFS is a standardized format for public transit agencies to publish their schedule information.
 GTFS files are used to determine the scheduled services for the system and compare how the system performs compared to the schedule.
 The system requires an agency’s GTFS dataset that complies with the GTFS specification and is available in a stable web accessible location.